Secukinumab

 What is secukinumab used for?

-Secukinumab is FDA approved to treat:
+Secukinumab is an FDA-approved medicine used to treat:

-- active psoriatic arthritis (PsA) in patients 2 years of age and older
+- Active psoriatic arthritis (PsA) in patients 2 years of age and older.

-- adults with active ankylosing spondylitis
+- Active ankylosing spondylitis in adults.

-- active enthesitis-related arthritis (ERA) in patients 4 years of age and older
+- Active enthesitis-related arthritis (ERA) in patients 4 years of age and older.

 Secukinumab side effects